TerraFirmaCraft/Documentation/1.18.x/worldgen/dimension.md

 permalink: /1.18.x/worldgen/dimension/
 ---

-In order to modify the `TerraFirmaCraft` world preset, it is nessecary to override the vanilla overworld dimension (`data/minecraft/dimension/overworld.json`).
+In order to modify the `TerraFirmaCraft` world preset, it is necessary to override the vanilla overworld dimension (`data/minecraft/dimension/overworld.json`).
 The format of a dimension can be found [here](https://minecraft.fandom.com/wiki/Custom_dimension#Dimension_syntax).
 Included here is [an example](#example) of an override for the vanilla overworld, with TFC properties set to defaults.

 Configuration: